yanyan666666/Miniproject1-RimpalYan/README.md

 ## **Introduction**

-This project is finished by Rimpal Suthar and Yan Yan as the course project of IS601.Through introducing the definitions of some terms in reporitory, the project shows you that how git and github can help improving the productivity and competiveness through developers' cooperation.
+This project is finished by Rimpal Suthar and Yan Yan as the course project of IS601.
+Through introducing the definitions of some terms in reporitory, the project shows you that how git and github can help improving the productivity and competiveness through developers' cooperation.

 ## **Content**